-Financial assets at fair value through profit or loss:
+Financial assets at fair value through surplus or deficit:

-Financial assets are designated at fair value through profit or loss in accordance with AASB 1023 General Insurance Contracts.
-Initial recognition is at fair value, being acquisition cost, in the Statement of Financial Position and subsequent measurement is at fair value with any resultant fair value gains and losses recognised in profit or loss.
+Financial assets are designated at fair value through surplus or deficit in accordance with AASB 1023 General Insurance Contracts.
+Initial recognition is at fair value, being acquisition cost, in the Statement of Financial Position and subsequent measurement is at fair value with any resultant fair value gains or losses recognised in surplus or deficit.